Running an Anchor SSV Operator Node

 Step 2: Register as an Operator on the SSV Network

-To register an operator, follow the instructions for the official ssv docs
+To register an operator, follow the instructions for the official ssv docs.

 Step 3: Configure and run your Anchor node

-mkdir -p ~/.anchor
+mkdir -p ~/.anchor/hoodi

 anchor node \

---network mainnet \
+--network hoodi \

---datadir ~/.anchor \
+--datadir ~/.anchor/hoodi \

 --beacon-nodes http://localhost:5052 \